What is a softphone and why your business needs one

 Low setup costs

 Unlike on-prem systems, installation costs are minimal, with clear monthly rates charged on a rolling basis.
+Also, the pricing can be easily forecasted since it is based on fixed agent licenses charged on a monthly or annual basis.

 Virtual phone numbers